Team-GhostLand/GhostLand7/README.md

 ### Veinminer
 * No configs were changed - which is very notable because I thought that we'd need to manually get it to cooperate with HT's, but appently they work together by default (chop trees without sneaking, *no Veinminer* (by default) when sneaking)

+### Geocluster
+* Via a datapack: Re-enabled vanilla oregen.
+One other thing we need to do via a DP is to switch from using GC's own non-vanilla ores to whatever equivalents other mods add (eg. Create: Nuclear's Urainium instead of Geocluster's).
+GC will still be used for samples, though - because (obviously) other mods don't add those.
+* In settings: allowed modded ores, Deepslate Samples and vanilla veins; disallowed chat spam; cranked up max samples/chunk by 2x; slightly bumped spawn rates (3x not 2x attempts; 10pp higher chance to even attempt in the 1st place)

+### EMI
+* Verbose Tooltips
+* Source of index: Registered+Creative
+* Fluid unit: milibuckets
+* No searchbar centering
+* Hidden by default *(Ctrl+O to show)*
+* Set up complete crafting trees for some super-basic AE2 components (enough to build a very simple AE2 setup) and pinned those
+* Slightly altered crafting trees for Create's Brass (to use Tinker's instead of the much more expensive Blaze Burners), Train Tracks (to default to the easiest-to-automate sleepers - tho I couldn't do the same for iron ingots (only ending at gravel instead - no cobble->gravel) because that'd mess up all other recipes) and Rose Quartz (it didn't pick up on the recipie at first), and pinned the „standard setup” for trains.
+Notably, not a lot of adjustments had to be done (only minor tweaks to otherwise pre-configured routes) becasue it seems that Create is supported out-of-the-box.
+Yay!
+* Set up complete crafting trees for Tinker's Controller (the basic-ass-2block-Smeltery one, not the 3x3-big-Smeltery one) and liquid Brass (for those Create craftings mentioned above), and pinned said controller.
+Also, pinned the Crafting Station (not the item, but the recipie itself - becasue there are just too many damn variants; I didn't bother setting up crafting trees for it for the same reason).
+This doesn't even cover 2% of what should be pinned and/or what trees should be set up for a „minimum Tinker's setup”, but setting up Tinkers' trees in particular just feels SO TEDIOUS for some reason.
+* Fixed a weird crafting loop involving Paper and Twilight Forest (now, paper is crafted using the regular Sugar Cane).
+* *pinning Create trains, basic AE2 stuff and just a wee-bit of Tinker's is obviously not everything, just like that one paper loop propapbly isn't the only edge case - but I decided to remove the TODO about configuring pins and to not open a new Known Issue about loops becasue (respectively): this is a good-enough starting point for the pinning process (so good, that it's justifiable to remove the TODO - which doesn't change the fact that there's still a lot of stuff To-Do in this regard), and I didn't find any other bugs YET and that one about paper is now fixed*

 ## Things to mention to people
 * See: [Issue](#issues) about entering